SaadAbdullahAnsari/bci-motor-imagery/README.md

 0, 1, 2, 3, 4
 ```

-The EEGNet results should therefore be interpreted using mean and standard deviation, not one cherry-picked run.
-Civilization advances one avoided cherry-pick at a time.
+The EEGNet results should therefore be interpreted using mean and standard deviation, not one single best fit cherry-picked run.

 ---